bbauska/css-mastering-css/README.md

 <p>The <b>table</b> in CSS is used to apply various style elements to HTML Table elements to
 organize data in rows and columns or in a more complex format.
 Tables are used in communication and research data analysis.
 The table layout in CSS can be used to display table layouts.
-This feature is used pri- marily to set the algorithm used to edit &lt;table&gt; cells, rows, and columns.</p>
+This feature is used primarily to set the algorithm used to edit &lt;table&gt; cells, rows, and columns.</p>

 <p><b>Border</b>: Used to specify parameters in a table.</p>